zowe/docs-site/docs/user-guide/installandconfig.md

 The `instance.env` file sets the location of the `<RUNTIME_DIRECTORY>` as well as the `<KEYSTORE_DIRECTORY>`

 **Note:** Alternatively, from v1.22.0 release, you can use a YAML format configuration file `zowe.yaml` instead of `instance.env` to configure the Zowe runtime for high availability.
-To learn more about the `zowe.yaml` file, see [Reviewing the zowe.yaml file](configure-instance-directory.md).
+To learn more about the `zowe.yaml` file, see [Updating the zowe.yaml configuration file](configure-instance-directory.md).

 ### KEYSTORE_DIRECTORY